 - Cutting-edge, but employers may be wary of this relatively new degree

-Professionals interested in gaining a thorough understanding of the theoretical foundation in statistical theory and receiving advanced training in model building are well-suited to obtain an M.S. in Applied Statistics.
+Professionals interested in gaining a thorough understanding of the theoretical foundation in statistical theory and receiving advanced training in model building are well-suited to obtain a Master’s in Applied Statistics.
 Those seeking this degree will also inevitably learn data science concepts, as this new field has its roots in statistical theory.

-An M.S. in Applied Statistics typically offers courses that provide opportunities to acquire proficiency in programming languages such as SAS, R, and Python.
+A Master’s in Applied Statistics typically offers courses that provide opportunities to acquire proficiency in programming languages such as SAS, R, and Python.
 Students will also learn to analyze wide varieties of data and will ideally have the chance to apply learned skills to real data sets.
-The M.S. in Applied Statistics will graduate experts who are confident in their ability to provide organizational leadership with a validated and thorough data analysis review.
+The Master’s in Applied Statistics will graduate experts who are confident in their ability to provide organizational leadership with a validated and thorough data analysis review.

-Those who earn an M.S. in Applied Statistics (versus an M.S. in Data Science) can be confident that employers are familiar with the skillset obtained through this degree program, especially considering statistics was recently rated the second-best master’s degree for jobs by Forbes.
+Those who earn an Applied Statistics Master’s degree (versus a Data Science Master’s degree) can be confident that employers are familiar with the skillset obtained through this degree program, especially considering applied statistics was recently rated the second-best master’s degree for jobs by Forbes.

-Earning an M.S. in Data Science is ideal for professionals who are interested in learning how to data mine in order to make predictions and data-driven decisions, likely in a business environment.
+Earning a Master’s in Data Science is ideal for professionals who are interested in learning how to data mine in order to make predictions and data-driven decisions, likely in a business environment.

-Course offerings included in the pursuit of an M.S. in Data Science will teach students how to extract knowledge from large amounts of data in order to weed out errors and improve business acumen.
-The M.S. in Data Science tends to provide students with the ability to not only recognize patterns in data, but to know how to obtain, continually reorganize, and manage data.
+Course offerings included in the pursuit of an Master’s in Data Science will teach students how to extract knowledge from large amounts of data in order to weed out errors and improve business acumen.
+The Master’s in Data Science tends to provide students with the ability to not only recognize patterns in data, but to know how to obtain, continually reorganize, and manage data.

-The M.S. in Data Science graduates students who can make predictions and sound decisions based on the validity of collected data, whereas an M.S. in Applied Statistics teaches students to understand data relationships and associations by testing statistical theorems.
+The M.S. in Data Science graduates students who can make predictions and sound decisions based on the validity of collected data, whereas a Master’s in Applied Statistics teaches students to understand data relationships and associations by testing statistical theorems.

-While this master’s degree is cutting-edge and progressive, employers may be wary of its validity because it’s relatively new.
+While a Data Science master’s degree is cutting-edge and progressive, employers may be wary of its validity because it’s relatively new.

-The University of Delaware offers a 100% online M.S. in Applied Statistics (ASTAT) for professionals who recognize that returning to school for an advanced degree is the optimal path for achieving their goals without disrupting a full-time work schedule.
+The University of Delaware offers a 100% online M.S. in Applied Statistics (ASTAT) for data professionals interested in earning an advanced degree without interrupting the rest of their careers.

-University of Delaware’s ASTAT degree program is unique in that students are provided with multiple opportunities to learn from and apply developing skills to current, real-world problems.
-Distance learners benefit from close relationships the University of Delaware maintains with large, locally-based companies in the financial services, health care, chemical, pharmaceutical, technology, and farming industries.
+University of Delaware’s ASTAT master’s program provides students with opportunities to develop and apply their skills to current, real-world problems.
+Distance learners benefit from close relationships the University of Delaware maintains with large, locally based companies in numerous sectors, including the financial services, healthcare, chemical, pharmaceutical, technology and farming industries.

 Expert statisticians from these and other organizations were recruited to develop and instruct case-study based courses specifically for the online ASTAT.
 These full-time faculty members aptly prepare students for jobs with a median base salary of $80,000.